CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Discussion

-\sysname{} could also be applied to other design domains.
-Our design goals and the feature design of \sysname{} are primarily tailored to the illustration design task.
-Illustrations predominantly about conveying design topics through visual subject matters and do not usually include other modalities such as text (common in poster or publication design) or motion \& interaction (common in UI/UX and motion graphic design).
-However, even in other design domains, the recombination process of extracting elements from the reference and recombining them would be an effective strategy.
-To apply the recombination approach to another design domain, we have to first identify what elements designers in that domain focus on when looking at references and use those different categories of elements as keywords in the pipeline of \sysname{}.
+\sysname{} could also used for other design domains.
+Our design goals and the feature design of \sysname{} are primarily tailored to the illustration design task, which is predominantly about conveying design topics through visual subject matters and does not usually include other modalities such as text (common in poster or publication design) or motion \& interaction (common in UI/UX and motion graphic design).
+However, even in other design domains, the recombination process of extracting elements from the reference and recombining them is an effective strategy.
+To apply the recombination approach to another design domain, we must first identify what elements designers in that domain focus on when looking at references and use those different categories of elements as keywords in the pipeline of \sysname{}.